 The interpretation was approved by the NERC Board of Trustees on February 16, 2010.
-NERC requests this interpretation be made effective immediately upon approval by FERC.

-NERC's petition consists of the following:
+NERC's Notice consists of the following:

-- This transmittal letter; - A table of contents for the filing; - A narrative description explaining how the interpretation meets the reliability goal of the standard involved; - Interpretation of CIP-005-2 Applicability Section 4.2.2 and Requirement R1.3 submitted for approval (Exhibit A); - Reliability Standard CIP-005-2a Cyber Security Electronic Security Perimeter(s) that includes the appended interpretation (Exhibit B1); - Reliability Standard CIP-005-3a Cyber Security Electronic Security Perimeter(s) that includes the appended interpretation (Exhibit B2); - The complete development record of the interpretation (Exhibit C); and - A roster of the interpretation development team (Exhibit D).
+- This transmittal letter; - A table of contents for the filing; - A narrative description explaining how the interpretation meets the reliability goal of the standard involved; - Interpretation of CIP-005-3 Applicability Section 4.2.2 and Requirement R1.3 (Exhibit A); - Reliability Standard CIP-005-3a Cyber Security Electronic Security Perimeter(s) that includes the appended interpretation (Exhibit B); - The complete development record of the interpretation (Exhibit C); and - A roster of the interpretation development team (Exhibit D).